material-components/material-components-android/docs/components/BottomAppBar.md

 #### Background Tint

 The `BottomAppBar` internally handles its own background.
-This allows it to automatically cradle the `FloatingActionButton` when it is attached, but it also means that you shouldn't call `setBackground()` or use the `android:background` attribute in xml.
+This allows it to automatically cradle the FAB when it is attached, but it also means that you shouldn't call `setBackground()` or use the `android:background` attribute in xml.
 Instead, the `app:backgroundTint` attribute will allow you to set a tint.

-#### `FloatingActionButton` Attributes
+#### Fab Attributes

-The placement of the `FloatingActionButton` can be controlled by `fabAlignmentMode`, `fabCradleMargin`, `fabCradleRoundedCornerRadius`, and `fabCradleVerticalOffset`.
+The placement of the FAB can be controlled by `fabAlignmentMode`, `fabAttached`, `fabCradleMargin`, `fabCradleRoundedCornerRadius`, and `fabCradleVerticalOffset`.
 The starting alignment mode (`fabAlignmentMode`) can be set to either `center` or `end`.
+If `fabAttached` is set to true, the fab will be laid out attached to the `BottomAppBar`.
+The `fabCradleMargin` is the difference in size between the cradle and the fab, changing this value will increase or decrease the apparent distance between the FAB and the `BottomAppBar`.
-Changing the `fabCradleMargin` will increase or decrease the distance between the `FloatingActionButton` and the `BottomAppBar`.
-The `fabCradleRoundedCornerRadius` specifies the roundness of the corner around the cutout.
-The `fabCradleVerticalOffset` specifies the vertical offset between the `FloatingActionButton` and the `BottomAppBar`.
-If `fabCradleVerticalOffset` is 0, the center of the `FloatingActionButton` will be aligned with the top of the `BottomAppBar`.
+`fabCradleRoundedCornerRadius` specifies the roundness of the corner around the cutout. `fabCradleVerticalOffset` specifies the vertical offset between the FAB and the `BottomAppBar`.
+If `fabCradleVerticalOffset` is 0, the center of the FAB will be aligned with the top of the `BottomAppBar`.

 ### Handling Menu Options